The End of Illa: Publication history and legacy

 Considered one of Moselli's major works, The End of Illa appears for the first time in edition 283 of the magazine Sciences and Voyages of January 29, 1925.
 Embellished by illustrations from André Galland, the novel was published in 23 parts, until edition 306 of July 9, 1925.

 In 1962, under the influence of Jacques Bergier and Francis Carsac, the novel was published in two parts, in editions 98 and 99 of the magazine Fiction, specializing in imaginative literature.
 At the start of the 1970s, the novel was republished two times.
-The first was in 1970, when it was published by Éditions Rencontre in the collection "Masterpieces of science fiction", alongside the new The Messenger from the Planet and The City of the Chasm.
+The first was in 1970, when it was published by Éditions Rencontre in the series "Masterpieces of science fiction", alongside the new The Messenger from the Planet and The City of the Chasm.
 Then, in 1972, it was republished by the Marabout publishing house in the collection "Marabout Library—Science fiction".

 The End of Illa was again republished two times in the middle of the 1990s.
 The Grama publisher edited the work, added illustrations by Denis de Rudder, and published it in their collection "The Past of the Future" in 1994, while the next year, the Omnibus publisher included Moselli's novella in the anthology Atlantises, Engulfed Islands alongside numerous writings relating to the theme of Atlantis.

 In 1994, in a postscript written during the reissuing of the work by the Grama publisher, the science fiction essayist Jacques Van Herp argues that this novel was the origin of the temporary decline of French science fiction, on the grounds that it was suspected of perverting the youth.
 Even though this hypothesis is contested—or at least taken with precaution—it testifies to the progressive disappearance of stories of scientific imagination starting from the 1930s, notably through the practice of self-censorship by authors.

 Aside from this possible influence on the genre, the novel nevertheless appears today as a prophetic work which anticipated through the story of Rair and his aggressive war the actions of Hitler, with his Blitzkrieg maneuvers 15 years later.

 Despite regular republications in France in the second half of the 20th century, the novel was not exported abroad in the same period.
 It was only in 2011 that the work was translated into English by Brian Stableford and published by Black Coat Press.